hngu/aws-bootcamp-cruddur-2023/journal/week03.md

 16. leave reply-to email blank
 17. For user pool name, name it cruddur-user-pool
 18. For Hosted authentication pages, do not use Hosted UI
-19. For Initial app client, select Other client and for App client name, call it cruddur and do not generate client secret.
+19. For Initial app client, select Public client and for App client name, call it cruddur and do not generate client secret.
 20.

 ## Install AWS Amplify